List of local organisations with links either to sub pages or their own websites.

 The group aims to be able to give advice on equipment and costs, be able to lend equipment to people to try and to help people master very simple communication apps.

-If you, or someone you know, would like help to stay in touch with friends, or make new friends please call the Crich Mutual Aid Helpline on 01773 447533 or contact us on our Facebook page Crich Area Digital Friends and they will pass on your details to us.
+If you, or someone you know, would like help to stay in touch with family and friends, or make new friends please call us on 01773 852635 or contact us on our Facebook page Crich Area Digital Friends.

-We are applying for funding from various places and would like to thank Counsellor David Taylor and Counsellor Trevor Ainsworth of Derbyshire County Council for their contributions towards the project.
+We would like to thank Counsellor David Taylor and Counsellor Trevor Ainsworth of Derbyshire County Council for their contributions towards the project.

 I am delighted to be able to help fund this important project and I am sure it will be successful in providing the residents of Crich area the support they need in these difficult times.